Monsters, Inc.: Plot

 In a world inhabited entirely by monsters, the city of Monstropolis harnesses the screams of human children for energy.
-At the Monsters, Incorporated factory, skilled monsters employed as "scarers" venture into the human world to scare children and harvest their screams through doors that activate portals to children's bedroom closets.
-The work is considered dangerous, as humans are believed to be toxic and capable of killing a monster through physical contact.
-Monsters, Inc. CEO, Henry J. Waternoose III, is concerned about the declining energy production, as children are becoming more difficult to scare.
+At the Monsters Incorporated factory, skilled monsters employed as "scarers" enter the human world through special doors that become portals to children's bedroom closets.
+They then frighten the children to harvest their screams; as human children are rumored to be toxic enough to kill a monster through physical contact, this work is considered dangerous.
+Furthermore, children are becoming harder to scare, causing a decline in production and subsequent energy crisis that worries Monsters, Inc. CEO Henry J. Waternoose III.

 One evening after work, top scarer James P. "Sulley" Sullivan discovers that an active door has been left in the station of his rival, Randall Boggs.
 He inspects the door and accidentally lets a toddler girl into the factory.
-Frightened, Sulley unsuccessfully tries returning the girl, who escapes into Monstropolis, interrupting Sulley's best friend and assistant Mike Wazowski on a date at a sushi restaurant.
+Frightened, Sulley unsuccessfully tries to return the girl, who escapes into Monstropolis, interrupting Sulley's best friend and assistant Mike Wazowski on a date at a sushi restaurant.
 Chaos erupts when other monsters see the girl; Sulley and Mike escape with her as the Child Detection Agency (CDA) arrives and quarantines the restaurant.
-Forced to keep the girl hidden in their apartment for the night, Sulley realizes that the rumor of humans being toxic is actually false, and their laughter can generate more energy than screams.
+Forced to keep the girl hidden in their apartment for the night, Sulley and Mike realize she is not toxic and her laughter generates more energy than screams.

-The next day, Sulley and Mike disguise the girl as a monster and attempt to send her back to her door in the factory.
-While Mike seeks the door out, Sulley grows attached to her and nicknames her "Boo".
-Randall, waiting in ambush for the girl, kidnaps Mike by accident and reveals his plan to kidnap children and extract screams from them using a device called a scream Extractor.
-Sulley rescues Mike, and they search for Waternoose to alert him of Randall's plan.
-However, Sulley accidentally scares Boo during a demonstration he is forced to give, and she inadvertently reveals herself to Waternoose.
-He is revealed to be in league with Randall, abducts Boo, and banishes Mike and Sulley to the Himalayas in the human world.
+The next day, Sulley and Mike disguise the girl as a monster and attempt to send her home.
+While Mike seeks out her door, Sulley grows attached to her and nicknames her "Boo".
+Randall, waiting in ambush for the girl, kidnaps Mike by accident and reveals his plan to kidnap children and cruelly force screams from them using a machine called a scream extractor.
+Sulley rescues Mike, and they go to the simulator room to alert Waternoose of Randall's plot.
+There, Waternoose makes Sulley give a scare demonstration to some recruits, and Boo becomes frightened.
+While attempting to comfort her, Sully notices images on the monitors depicting him scaring, and he starts to question his line of work.
+Boo inadvertently reveals herself to Waternoose, who turns out to be in league with Randall.
+Waternoose abducts Boo and banishes Mike and Sulley to the Himalayas in the human world.